uswitch/hypermq/README.md

 curl -i -H 'Content-Type:application/json' -H 'If-None-Match:"ca9539ef-4763-4940-8565-e7699c1404da"' http://localhost/q/data
 ```

-## Acknowledgements
+## Acknowledgements (optional)

 After you have consumed a message, your client can acknowledge you have processed it by POSTing the message uuid to the Acknowledgement resource.
+This is completely optional and the consumer can choose to remember where you are up to in the queue however you like, such as zookeeper for instance.

+Using the built in acknowledgement system does have the advantage of making the hypermq monitoring page (see below) visualualy show which clients have consumed which queues and are upto date.

 ### Example Acknowledgement creation